techlahoma/board_meetings/2017/04_april.md

 ## Board Reports

 ## Committee Reports
+  - usergroup comittee.
+       - Motion to divide group into 2 seperate groups: Usergroup-automation annd Usergroup-Outreach.
+       - Call for volunteers to help with these seperate groups.
 ## Other Updates
+   - Brief Update: Outreach to OU, Francis Tuttle.

 ## Proposals
-Would like to discuss Marketing/Mass Media Exposure.
+  - Would like to discuss Marketing/Mass Media Exposure.
 Techlahoma could use some advertisement to increase exposure to the public and make the name more recognisable.
 ## President's Report